apache/activemq-website/src/components/artemis/download/index.md

 type: artemis
 ---

-These are the current releases from both major branches.
+This is the current release.
 For prior releases, please see the <a href="past_releases">past releases</a> page.

 The keys file for verifying these releases can be obtained <a href="https://www.apache.org/dist/activemq/KEYS">here</a>.